digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/fluxcd.md

 1. A working `DOKS` cluster that you have access to.
 Please follow the Starter Kit [DOKS Setup Guide](../01-setup-DOKS/README.md) to find out more.
 2. A [GitHub](https://github.com) repository and branch, to store Flux CD and your applications manifests.
 3. A [Git](https://git-scm.com/downloads) client, for cloning the `Starter Kit` repository.
-4. [Doctl](https://github.com/digitalocean/doctl/releases) CLI, for `DigitalOcean` API interaction.
-5. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI, for `Kubernetes` interaction.
+4. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI, for `Kubernetes` interaction.
 Follow these [instructions](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect to your cluster with `kubectl` and `doctl`.
-6. [Flux CLI](https://fluxcd.io/docs/installation), to deploy and interact with `Flux CD`.
+5. [Flux CLI](https://fluxcd.io/docs/installation), to deploy and interact with `Flux CD`.
-7. [Kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases/tag/v0.17.3), for encrypting secrets and [Sealed Secrets Controller](https://github.com/bitnami-labs/sealed-secrets) interaction.
+6. [Kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases/tag/v0.17.3), for encrypting secrets and [Sealed Secrets Controller](https://github.com/bitnami-labs/sealed-secrets) interaction.

 ## Understanding Flux CD Concepts for Automated Helm Releases